 Address: Cua Dai Beach, Hoi An Town, Quang Nam, Vietnam

-NB – The large images have been borrowed from Victoria Hotels to show what the resort looks like in pleasant weather.
+NB – The large images were kindly provided by Victoria Hotels to show what the resort looks like in pleasant weather.
 Small images are by me.